yannickjemmely/Mida/README.md

 ## Usage
 For the complete documentation please refer to the [API documentation](https://github.com/).<br>
-Operating is possible with any broker supporting web MetaTrader 4/5, and any broker directly integrated in Mida.
+Operating is possible with any MetaTrader 4/5 broker account.

 ### Broker account login
 How to login into a MetaTrader 4 account.